45 CoAP Communication Patterns

 45.6 Tradeoff: Confirmable (CON) vs Non-Confirmable (NON)

 Side-by-side comparison of Confirmable and Non-Confirmable CoAP message flows.
 CON shows request, ACK, and retry on timeout.
-NON shows single fire-and-forget transmission.
-IEEE colors used: navy for devices, teal for success, orange for data.
+NON shows a single fire-and-forget transmission.
+IEEE colors used: navy for devices, teal for successful delivery, and orange for retry logic.

 CON vs NON Message Flow Comparison